mschneider247/bigIslandWedding/README.md

 VITE_FIREBASE_PROJECT_ID=your-project-id
 ```

-The Firebase configuration is already set up in `src/config.ts` to read from these environment variables.
+2. Update `src/config.ts` to use these environment variables (already configured)

 3. The Firebase configuration will be automatically loaded from environment variables